Alexander-Barth/HF-radar-assim-exercise/README.md

 # HF-radar-assim-caen

+## Setting-up your work environment

 Required software:

 * Julia available from https://julialang.org/downloads/.
-The exercise is tested with the version 0.6 of julia.
+The exercise is tested with the version 0.6 of Julia.
 * The version control tool git.
 Under Debian/Ubuntu this can be done by the following programs

 ```bash
 sudo apt-get install git
 ```

-* Some julia packages, which can be installed with these commands once you started Julia:
+* Some Julia packages, which can be installed with these commands once you started Julia:

 ```julia
 Pkg.clone("https://github.com/gher-ulg/divand.jl")